 Introduction

-In this course, we'll learn how to plug in an existing REST API into a using Apollo Connectors.
+In this course, we'll learn how to plug in an existing REST API into a graph using Apollo Connectors.

-We'll use two schema to implement our connectors: @connect and @source.
-We'll get equipped with useful tools for our developer workflow, including using for local development and Explorer to debug connector network calls and examine .
-By the end of the course, we'll have working graph powered by a REST API, without writing a single line of code!
+.
+We'll get equipped with useful tools for our developer workflow, including using Rover for local supergraph development and Explorer to debug connector network calls and examine query plans.
+By the end of the course, we'll have a working graph powered by a REST API, without writing a single line of resolver code!

 Ready?
 Let's get started! 🚀